-It's been almost two and a half years since everyone's favourite boilersuit-clad masked maggots released their fifth album and, for most Slipknot fans, it feels like a bloody lifetime (just thank the Dark Lord they haven't taken as long as Tool...).
-But, folks, we are almost passed the finishing line and in four sweet little months we will finally have their much anticipated sixth studio album in our excitedly sweaty palms.
+It's been almost two and a half years since a new Slipknot album landed in our grubby paws, and for most Slipknot fans, it feels like a bloody lifetime (just thank the Dark Lord they haven't taken as long as Tool...).
+But, folks, we are almost passed the finishing line and in a few sweet little months we will finally have their much anticipated sixth studio album, We Are Not Your Kind, in our excitedly sweaty palms.
 Here's the long(ish), winding and incredibly busy road the band took to get to where they are now: a stone's throw away from the record's release.

 Slipknot wrap up the 5.
 The Gray Chapter album cycle with two massive shows headlining the first ever Knotfest Japan.
 Apart from a few hospitalisations along the way the worldwide touring in support of the album has been a colossal success.
 Yet with members’ side projects now due to take precedent, the question on every Maggot’s lips is, when will the Iowans be back?